-Performance stock units (PSUs) and restricted stock units (RSUs)
+Performance stock units (PSUs)

-The estimated cost of the PSU plan is being amortized on a straight-line basis over the three-year vesting period with a weighted average performance factor currently estimated at 111% (2016 96%) of target.
-PSU expense for the year ended August 31, 2017 of \$559 (2016 \$458) was recorded within general and administrative expenses in the consolidated statements of earnings.
+The estimated cost of the PSU plan is being amortized on a straight-line basis over the three-year vesting period with a weighted average performance factor currently estimated at 120% (2017: 111%) of target.
+PSU expense for the year ended August 31, 2018 of \$1,325 (2017: \$559) was recorded within general and administrative expenses in the consolidated statements of earnings.